 Organic Acid Test (OAT) determines the amount of vitamins and minerals that our body needs.

 OAT is a simple procedure which requires you to collect a sample of your urine for urine metabolite analysis.
-Four areas are measured by your OAT:- gastrointestinal function, energy production, neurotransmitter processing and amino acid/organic acid balance.
+OAT measures four areas:- gastrointestinal function, energy production, neurotransmitter processing and amino acid/organic acid balance.
 Because these functions are often disturbed during menopause, OAT is a powerful tool to help alleviate symptoms and treat nutritional deficiencies at the same time.

 After getting your results, a doctor will review your result and a course of action will also be recommended.
 Read the Organic Acid Test at Lab Tests Plus.